boeckmann/asm6502/README.md

 	JMP ((2+3)*1000)

 ## Indirect X and indirect Y addressing
+Indirect X addresses the byte referenced by the contents of the word stored at zero page address b + X. Indirect Y adds Y to the address word stored in zero page address b to calculate the address to operate on.

+	b = 15
-	ORA (15,x)
+	ORA (b,X)
-	ORA (15),y
+	ORA (b),Y

 ## Listing Files
 ASM6502 is capable of producing listing files containing the generated code in hexedecimal representation along the lines of the input file.
-It also contains a list of global labels and variables once sorted by address and once sorted by name

 The column *FPos* indicates the position in the output file while *PC* indicates the address of the program counter.
 FPos and PC may not be in sync if an *.ORG* directive is used in the assembler text.

+The listing also contains a list of global labels and variables, once sorted by address and once sorted by name.
+2-digit hex values in symbol table indicate values of type byte.
+4-digit hex values are of type word.

 Listing of the `helloc64.asm` file from the introduction:

 	ASM6502 LISTING FOR helloc64.asm @ 2023-04-09 14:19

 	FPos  PC    Code          Line# Assembler text
 	                             1: ; C64 Hello World